jborean93/PSDocBuilder/README.md

 Install-PowerShellNupkg -Uri $gallery_uri
 ```

-_note: I can't stress this enough, make sure you review the script specified by `$install_script_uri` before running the above_
+_Note: I can't stress this enough, make sure you review the script specified by Uri` before running the above_

 If you wish to remove a module installed with the above method you can run;